-- Use the point of a spudger or a clean fingernail to pry the battery connector up from its socket on the logic board. - (i) Try not to damage the black silicone seal surrounding this and other board connections.
+- Use a spudger or a clean fingernail to pry the battery connector up from its socket on the logic board. - 1 Try not to damage the black silicone seal surrounding this and other board connections.
 These seals provide extra protection against water and dust intrusion. - Bend the connector slightly away from the logic board to prevent it from accidentally making contact with the socket and providing power to the phone during your repair.